Duchy of Bavaria: House of Welf

-The last Ottonian duke, Henry II's son Henry III, was elected King of the Romans in 1002.
-At different times the duchy was ruled by the German kings in personal union, by dependent dukes, or even by the emperor's sons, a tradition maintained by Henry's Salian successors.
-This period saw the rise of many aristocratic families, such as the Counts of Andechs or the House of Wittelsbach.
-In 1061 the dowager empress Agnes of Poitou enfeoffed the Saxon count Otto of Nordheim.
-Nevertheless, her son King Henry IV again seized the duchy on fallacious grounds, which ultimately led to the Saxon Rebellion of 1073.
+The last Ottonian duke, Henry IV of Bavaria, was elected King of the Romans in 1002 as Henry II.
+At different times, the duchy was ruled by the German kings in personal union, by dependent dukes, or even by the emperor's sons, a tradition maintained by Henry's Salian successors.
+This period saw the rise of many aristocratic families, such as the Counts of Andechs and the House of Wittelsbach.
+In 1061, the dowager empress Agnes of Poitou enfeoffed the Saxon count Otto of Nordheim with the Duchy.
+Nevertheless, her son King Henry IV seized the duchy on fallacious grounds, which ultimately led to the Saxon Rebellion of 1073.
 Henry entrusted Bavaria to Welf, a scion of the Veronese margravial House of Este and progenitor of the Welf dynasty, which intermittently ruled the duchy for the next 110 years.

-Only with the establishment of Guelph rule as dukes from 1070 by Henry IV was there a re-emergence of the Bavarian dukes.
-This period is characterized by the Investiture Controversy between Emperor and Pope.
-It strengthened Guelph rule through siding with the pope's position.
+Only with the establishment of Welf rule as dukes from 1070 by Henry IV was there a re-emergence of the Bavarian dukes.
+This period is characterized by the Investiture Controversy between Emperor and Pope, which strengthened Welf rule through siding with the pope's position.